MAD9137/f2024/notes/instructor-notes.md

 A collection of notes about changes to be made to the deliverables for next year.

+- Make Title and Description non-optional (ie they are required and thus the base init method takes these 2 parameters)

+## Quiz Notes

+A collection of notes about changes to make to any quiz questions for next year.

+## Discussion Notes

+A collection of notes about changes to make to the graded discussions for next year.

 ## Content Notes

-A collection of notes about changes to make the curriculum for next year.
+A collection of notes about changes to make to the curriculum for next year.

 ## Classroom Notes